 And as always, I’ve added all the best worksheets in the description where you can get them for free by joining the Etacude email list.

 Summer is all about the senses.
-The amazing smells, the warm sun on your skin, a cool breeze, the sound of laughter or waves if you’re at the beach This is a great outdoor activity if you are able to take the kids outside.
-If not, they have to stay inside and use their imagination. “sad face”
+The amazing smells, the warm sun on your skin, a cool breeze, the sound of laughter or waves if you’re at the beach.
+This is a great outdoor activity if you can take the kids outside.
+If not, they have to stay inside and use their imagination.

 Pair students with a partner and give them a paper.
-On the paper they write the 5 senses” see, smell, hear, touch and taste.
+On the paper, they write the five senses: See, smell, hear, touch and taste.
 Then, they have to fill in the sections with as many examples they can think of as possible, give them a minimum number like 5 so they don’t keep it blank.

-Not necessarily a summer activity but it will get the students moving
+This is not necessarily a summer activity, but it will get the students moving.

 Once a teacher shouts Scrabble, students have a minute to arrange themselves into groups to create the longest word possible.
 Groups can score points by having the longest or most complex word.

 Once they’ve created a word, each individual student can write down their score.
-After 10 Rounds you can stop and see who has the highest score at the end.
+After ten rounds, you can stop and see who has the highest score at the end.

 I’m going to the Beach Riddle

-This is a fun, or frustratingly fun riddle activity.
-You start by saying “I’m going to the beach and I’m taking a…” Here you can say anything.
-But whatever you say is related to a secret rule that only you know…
+This is sometimes a frustrating yet fun riddle activity.
+You start by saying, “I’m going to the beach and I’m taking a…” Here you can say anything, but whatever you say is related to a secret rule that only you know…

-Each student has a to take a thing.
-If they say “I’m taking a chocolate.”
-They can’t go!
+Each student has to take something.
+If they say, “I’m taking a towel,” they can’t go!

-If they say cheese.
-They can go.
-The students continue until they figure out the secret rule.
+If they say “cheese,” they can go.
+The students continue until they have figured out what the secret rule is.

 Summer Flashcard Activity

-Create flashcards or write down Summer vocabulary on papers.
+Create flashcards or write down Summer Vocabulary on paper.

-Have 4 students each hold up a flashcard at the front of the class, flash and then hide their card.
+Have four students each hold up a flashcard at the front of the class, flash and then hide their card.
 The teacher calls out one of the words and the children have to remember where the word is and line up in front of the child holding that flashcard.
-Children have great fun trying to remember, jumping from one line to the next, following their friends and excitedly waiting for the card to be revealed.
-In a second round, it’s fun to add an additional challenge and get the children holding flashcards to change places, and then repeat the activity with the whole class”.
+Children have great fun trying to remember, jumping from one line to the next, following their friends, and excitedly waiting for the card to be revealed.
+In a second round, it’s fun to add a challenge and get the children holding flashcards to change places, and then repeat the activity with the whole class”.

-Once in their lines you can ask random students to use the word in a sentence.
+Once they are in their lines, you can ask random students to use the word in a sentence.
 That gets them all to think of possible sentences to use if asked.

 There are many activities that can be played by using a blindfold.
 Any scarf or sleep mask will do.